 The purpose of the School of Graduate Studies at the University of Wisconsin-Platteville is to coordinate and oversee high quality, practitioner-oriented graduate programs whose goal is to provide degree-seeking and non-degree-seeking students with advanced educational preparation.

-History of Distance Learning
+History of the Center for Distance Learning

 Research Involving Human Subjects